theramiyer/blog/content/posts/2020/2020-06-21-how-to-take-on-china.md

 The modern world sees mercantilism as a bad practice, learning from our past that such policies have led to wars and colonialism.
 But do countries not place tariffs on foreign products at all?
 Almost every country does, but we limit its extent.
 Why, even countries like the US apply tariffs on some foreign goods.
 This is a matter of balance.

 Countries today apply newer techniques rather than simple tariff: Non-tariff Barriers.
 These practices could range from customs delays to complex policies in establishing trade or import quotas.
-What level of <span class='small-caps'>NTB</span> are bad would make this post a lot more complicated than needed---developing economies need some level of such practices to have a level playing field and maintain a healthy trade balance.
+What level of {{< smallcaps "NTB" >}} are bad would make this post a lot more complicated than needed---developing economies need some level of such practices to have a level playing field and maintain a healthy trade balance.
 Although, China, apart from imposing tariffs, also aggressively engages in predatory neo-mercantilist practices to emphasise on exports and reduce imports, to maintain a high trade surplus.

 ## Putting the findings in context